Waste in the United Kingdom: Hazardous waste

 This waste is produced mainly from mining and minerals as well as any other unaffiliated oil or oily water.
 This includes substances such as asbestos, solvents, pesticides, oils etc. They account for the lowest percentage of waste accumulated in the UK, however can be the most harmful if not properly treated and managed.

 Landfills

 Landfills in the United Kingdom are historically very important resources for waste disposal.
 As it was so important it has become excessively used to the point where some landfills are at capacity.
-This is because before the 1980s the UK government previously used the “dilute and disperse” method of waste.
+This is because before the 1980s, the UK government previously used the “dilute and disperse” method of waste.
 The UK is now looking for options to reduce the levels of their landfill sites through legislation.
 This is a United Kingdom national strategy of which member states set up methods to target biodegradable materials in landfills.
 These methods include and are mainly composed of recycling, composting, and biogas production.

 Waste to energy

-There are a number of Waste-to-energy power plants in the UK especially in England.
+There are a number of Waste-to-energy power plants in the United Kingdom, especially in England.
 Notable plants include: